fselhorst/fantastic-lamp/README.md

 The **web** app currently is a *create-react-app* static production build

 The **api** is a very simple node.js express setup that currently only returns a json object

-## TODO

-1. Add login and register flow with Auth0 50%
-2. Add a datasource like MYSQL database or whatever you want :)
-4. Setup API caching mechanism based on URL???
-5. HTTPS/SSL certificates for nginx webserver
-5. Create first chart